Beekeyinn/shopify_django_cli_boiler_plate/README.md

 Shopify apps are built on a variety of Shopify tools to create a great merchant experience.
 The [create an app](https://shopify.dev/docs/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app using this template.

-The PHP app template comes with the following out-of-the-box functionality:
+The Django app template comes with the following out-of-the-box functionality:

 -   OAuth: Installing the app and granting permissions
 -   GraphQL Admin API: Querying or mutating Shopify admin data